 The Compensation Committee is composed of three directors: Ms. O'Brien, Mr. Haghighat and Dr. Sherwin.
 The chair of our compensation committee is Ms. O'Brien.
-The Compensation Committee met six times during the fiscal year.
-The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at http://investors.aduro.com/phoenix.zhtml?c=242043&p=irol-govhighlights.
+The Compensation Committee met seven times during the

-Our Board of Directors has determined that each member of the Compensation Committee is independent under NASDAQ listing standards and the rules and regulations of the SEC, is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and is an "outside director" as that term is defined in Section 162(m) of the Code.
+Our Board of Directors has determined that each member of the Compensation Committee is independent under NASDAQ listing standards and the rules and regulations of the SEC and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+Our Board of Directors has also determined that each of Ms. O'Brien and Mr. Haghighat is an "outside director" as that term is defined in Section 162(m) of the Code.